epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 </details>

 At last, it manages to produce a phrase without an S as instructed.
-But once again it fails to include every other letter, while still confidently claiming to having done so.
+But once again it fails to include every other letter, while still confidently claiming to have done so.

 I call it quits after this last attempt.